 1-2 slices rustic white bread, crusts removed, torn into 1” pieces

-Prep the Soup Vegetables
+Step 1.
+Prep the Vegetables

 Core the larger tomatoes and chop roughly into quarters; chop cherry or grape tomatoes in half.
 Place in a large bowl.
 Peel the cucumber (optional), cut into large chunks and add to the bowl.
 Cut the onion and green pepper into large pieces and place in the bowl.
 Add the garlic and the kosher salt.
 If you like your food on the spicy side, chop and add a jalapeno pepper here, too.
 Toss the mixture to combine well.
 Let sit for 30 to 60 minutes.
 After at least 30 minutes, when liquid begins to pool at the bottom of the bowl, add the torn bread to the bottom of the bowl so it absorbs the liquid.

+Step 2.
 Process the Soup

 Add the vegetables, soaked bread and any remaining liquid to the blender (you may need to work in batches), add the sherry vinegar and blend until the mixture becomes thick and smooth.
 Taste for acidity; this will vary with the sweetness and types of tomatoes used.
 Add a little more vinegar, if needed.
 Add the red pepper flakes and then the olive oil, very slowly, in stages, blending to emulsify each time.
 Chill for at least 30 minutes.
 Season with salt and pepper to taste.
 To serve, pour chilled gazpacho in serving bowls and pass the garnishes and croutons.